LouiseBrousseau-ird/text-mining-corpus/README.md

 # text-mining-corpus
-Text-mining procedure for automated keywords and common expression extraction from a corpus of articles (one or several authors)
+Text-mining procedure for automated keywords and common expressions extraction from a corpus of articles (one or several authors)
 --------------------------------------------------------------------------------------------------------------------------------
 version 0 : nov 2020